Ishaanjolly/Algorithmic-Trading/README.md

 Trading folder: It is a package made for different questions of the project

 Project-1-notebook.ipynb: It is the Jupyter notebook from which the trading package is called upon

+All the other files are produced from code.